At a glance

-Grass seeds, dust, sand and other debris can irritate the eye resulting in conjunctivitis, ulcers and dacryocystitis (infection of the lacrimal sac, secondary to obstruction).
+Foreign body: Grass seeds, dust, sand and other debris can irritate the eye resulting in conjunctivitis, ulcers and dacryocystitis (infection of the lacrimal sac, secondary to obstruction).

-A foreign body will usually result in eye discharge from one eye only (unilateral).
+Causes: A foreign body will usually result in eye discharge from one eye only (unilateral).

-Removal of the foreign body which may be flushed out with a saline solution or surgical removal of objects embedded in the eye.
+Treatment: Removal of the foreign body which may be flushed out with a saline solution or surgical removal of objects embedded in the eye.

-One of the most common causes of eye discharge in cats is cat flu, an upper respiratory infection caused by several viruses and bacteria, which is similar to a cold in people.
+Cat flu: One of the most common causes of eye discharge in cats is cat flu, an upper respiratory infection caused by several viruses and bacteria, which is similar to a cold in people.
 Kittens are most at risk due to their immature immune system.

-In addition to eye discharge, the cat will display other symptoms such as fever, loss of appetite, sneezing and nasal discharge.
+Symptoms: In addition to eye discharge, the cat will display other symptoms such as fever, loss of appetite, sneezing and nasal discharge.

-Blepharitis is an inflammation of the eyelid margins and surrounding skin and in some cases, the Meibomian glands, which are tiny glands on the eyelid margin which secrete an oily substance to keep tears within the eye.
+Blepharitis: Inflammation of the eyelid margins and surrounding skin and in some cases, the Meibomian glands, which are tiny glands on the eyelid margin which secrete an oily substance to keep tears within the eye.
 The condition can be chronic (long-standing) or acute (sudden onset), can affect one eye (unilateral) or both (bilateral), posterior (affecting the inner edge of the eyelid where it meets the eyeball), or anterior (affecting the front edge of the eyelid).

-Blepharitis is typically secondary to an underlying eye disease.
+Causes: Blepharitis is typically secondary to an underlying eye disease.
 Causes include allergy, parasites, infection, eyelid abnormalities, tumours, trauma, inflammation and idiopathic (unknown).

-A corneal ulcer is an open sore of the cornea, which is the transparent dome-shaped layer covering the front of the eye, including the iris, pupil, and anterior chamber.
+Corneal ulcers: A corneal ulcer is an open sore of the cornea, which is the transparent dome-shaped layer covering the front of the eye, including the iris, pupil, and anterior chamber.
 The outer layer of the cornea can be damaged due to scratches, particularly in younger cats, this is known as a corneal abrasion.
 Cells quickly repair this damage.

-Erosion of the cornea, typically involving more than one layer is known as a corneal ulcer or ulcerative keratitis.
+Causes: Erosion of the cornea, typically involving more than one layer is known as a corneal ulcer or ulcerative keratitis.
 It can occur as a result of injury or trauma (such as rubbing an itchy eye), infection (such as fungal infection, herpes or calicivirus), chemicals, damage due to structural abnormalities such as entropion, dry eye (lack of tear production) and foreign body.
 Secondary bacterial infection can occur once the cornea has become damaged, further complicating the problem.

-- Find and treat the underlying cause where possible.
+Treatment: Find and treat the underlying cause where possible.

-- Atropine, a medication which causes the pupil to dilate (enlarge) can offer relief as spasms of the ciliary muscle (which controls the dilation and constriction of the pupil) cause pain in the already damaged cornea.
+- Atropine, a medication that causes the pupil to dilate (enlarge) can offer relief as spasms of the ciliary muscle (which controls the dilation and constriction of the pupil) cause pain in the already damaged cornea.
 The constantly dilated pupil will be more sensitive to light, and your cat should be provided with a dark room to reduce discomfort.

 - Antibiotics to treat bacterial infection.